b-knight/Power_Analysis_Techniques/README.md

 <div align="center">
 <img src="https://github.com/b-knight/Power_Analysis_Techniques/blob/master/power_curve_estimation/Part_I_Distribution_Specification.png" align="middle" width="588" height="208" />
 </div>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Now that we have specified the data generating process, let's assess different approaches to inferring the power curve.
 Typically, A/B tests of this natures consisted of 10,000 observations, but have historically varied in their sample sizes with a standard deviation of 2,000 observations.
 Our first attempt (Model I) elects three candidate sample sizes of 8,000, 10,000, and 12,000 observations.
-For each of the three candidate sample sizes we draw a random sample of the corresponding size and then estimate the coefficient for the treatment effect using ordinary least squares using Python's [Statsmodels] (https://www.statsmodels.org/stable/index.html "Statsmodels's Documentation") package.<br>
+For each of the three candidate sample sizes we draw a random sample of the corresponding size and then estimate the coefficient for the treatment effect using ordinary least squares using Python's [Statsmodels](https://www.statsmodels.org/stable/index.html "Statsmodels’s Documentation") package

 ```python
       import statsmodels.api as sm